erincatto/box2c/docs/migration.md

 b2ChainId chainId = b2CreateChain(bodyId, &chainDef);
 ```

 Since chains are their own concept now, they get their own identifier, `b2ChainId`.
 You can view chains as macro objects, they create many `b2SmoothSegment` shapes internally.
 Normally you don't interact with these.
 However they are returned from queries.
-I may need to write an API to allow you to get the `b2ChainId` for a smooth segment that you get from a query.
+You can use `b2Shape_GetParentChain()` to get the `b2ChainId` for a smooth segment that you get from a query.

 > DO NOT destroy or modify a `b2SmoothSegment` that belongs to a chain shape directly